Skip to content

 That said, I’ve also known many companies where the IT department is happy to work with BC.
 And sometimes I have seen it happen that the plans devised by IT are more stringent than what is called for in the BIA.

-The best way for a BC professional to deal with any recovery strategy gap that is uncovered between the recovery planning of the IT department and that of the BC team is to become a diplomat and teacher.
+The best way for a BC professional to deal with any recovery strategy gap between IT and BC team is to become a diplomat and teacher.

-The BC team cannot make IT do anything it doesn’t want to.
+The business continuity team cannot make IT do anything it doesn’t want to.
 If management backs you up, then great.
 But it often happens that you have to persuade IT and management of the legitimacy of your analysis and conclusions and of its importance to the company.

 I think it’s important to be considerate, respectful, and nonconfrontational.
 It helps to focus on persuasion and education.
 This is a lot easier to do if your work is rigorous and you know your stuff.